Glaschu/ol-tes/openlineage-insecure-wrapper/README.md

 mvn clean package
 ```

+Resulting JARs:
-Resulting JAR: `target/openlineage-insecure-wrapper-1.0-SNAPSHOT.jar`
+* `target/openlineage-insecure-wrapper-1.0-SNAPSHOT.jar` (plain)
+* `target/openlineage-insecure-all.jar` (shaded: bundles openlineage-java + openlineage-spark; still relies on Spark + SLF4J from runtime)

 ## Usage Scenarios

 ### 1. AWS Glue (Spark environment)

-Upload the built JAR to S3 and add it to the Glue job (alongside the official `openlineage-spark` JAR you already supply):
+Upload the shaded JAR (`openlineage-insecure-all.jar`) to S3 and add it to the Glue job (no need to add a separate openlineage-spark jar):

 ```
---extra-jars s3://your-bucket/openlineage-insecure-wrapper-1.0-SNAPSHOT.jar
+--extra-jars s3://your-bucket/openlineage-insecure-all.jar
 ```

 In your Glue script (Scala or Python via JVM config) before creating the session: